-Now that you are a Psychology major, the Department strongly advises that you meet in person at least once per semester with your academic advisor.
+Now that you are a psychological science major, the Department strongly advises that you meet in person at least once per semester with your academic advisor.
 It is the student's responsibility to schedule and attend the meeting at the agreed upon time.
-It is important to confer with your Psychology faculty advisor at least once per semester over email or in person while following carefully the College of Arts & Sciences degree requirements and the Psychology major requirements
+It is important to confer with your psychological science faculty advisor at least once per semester over email or in person while following carefully the College of Arts & Sciences degree requirements and the

 Advice on What Courses to Take

 The online CATS AUDIT (Curriculum and Tracking System) operated through the Registrar's Student SIS access, permits a student to analyze exactly what College, Major, and Minor requirements she or he has fulfilled and which remain unfilled at any point in time.
 Therefore, BEFORE contacting your advisor, run a CATS audit so that you are aware of your current progress in meeting your program requirements.
 If you believe that the information in your CATS Audit is incorrect, contact the Arts & Sciences Dean's Office (656-3344).

 First Year Course Suggestions